Lahti-University-of-Technology/full-stack-course/material/ethics.md

 - Be transparent.
 Keep a public repository and public deployment unless I approve an exception.
 Commit regularly.
 Do not rewrite history to hide mistakes.
 - Disclose help.
 Cite people, libraries, tutorials, and AI tools.
 Say exactly what you used and how.
 - Use third-party code responsibly.
 Check the license.
 Attribute clearly.
 Only include what you understand.
 - Use AI as a tool, not a substitute.
 You may use AI for brainstorming, examples, boilerplate, tests, and explanations.
-You must document prompts and which outputs you kept.
+You are encouraged to document prompts and which outputs you kept.
 You must be able to reproduce and explain the result without AI.
 - Collaborate ethically.
 Discuss ideas freely.
 Never share or submit code for someone else.
 Never paste someone else’s solution.
 - Protect data and secrets.
 Do not commit credentials.
 Do not use real personal data without informed consent.
 Use environment variables.
 Rotate keys if leaked.
 - Tell the truth.
 Do not fabricate results, demos, logs, tests, or commit history.